Summary

 At the Bellomont, we are introduced to an array of characters, all of whom are in the upper-crust New York social elite.
 The main social activity is gambling money on games of bridge.
 Lily gambles for a while, but stops when she realizes that she has almost run out of money, calculating that she lost $300 just that evening.
 We learn that she is not very wealthy compared to some of the other guests, who can afford to lose large sums gambling.
 The issue of money makes Lily think back to childhood memories.
 Her mother raised her, teaching her to make the most from few financial resources.
 Her father was out of the picture for much of her youth; her only real memory of him is of the day he came home from work and announced to the family that he was financially ruined.
 Her mother tried to conceal their lack of money from Lily, and she blamed her husband for ruining the family even after he died.
 After Lily's mother died too, Lily's aunt, Mrs. Peniston, took care of Lily when no one else would, taking her to live in New Jersey and treating her very kindly.
 Nevertheless, Lily's childhood experiences with her mother left her with a hatred for "dinginess," or lack of wealth, which she may have to face if she continues to lose money gambling.

 The first few chapters of the novel introduce some of the most important thematic elements that will recur throughout the novel.
-The House of Mirth is a novel of manners, or a novel that focuses on social conventions and the quest to get married (See "The Novel of Manners" section for more).
+The House of Mirth is a novel of manners, or a novel that focuses on social conventions and the quest to get married (see the literary context essay "The Novel of Manners" for more).
 The book deals with the world of an elite New York society that evaluates its members constantly to determine whether or not they are still worthy of membership.
 As a result, even the tiniest details of a person's actions are scrutinized by other members of the society.
 The opening paragraphs of chapter one provide a good example.
 Selden sees Lily standing alone in a train station, evaluates some possible reasons for her presence, then decides to test her, walking past her to see if she was attempting to hide.
 Indeed, Wharton tells the reader that Lily's "simplest acts seemed the result of far-reaching intentions."

 The theme of constant judgment also comes up at the end of the chapter, when Rosedale questions Lily's presence at the Benedick, and fearing that he may gossip about a possible affair between her and Selden, Lily quickly lies to cover up the truth.
 Immediately, we see that the social world is one of mean-spirited mind games and lies, in which people cannot be trusted.